laanayabdrzak/laanayabdrzak.github.io/_posts/2016-04-02-Android-Performances-Impoving-App-Quality.md

 Apps nowadays are all about fancy **animations**, complex **transitions** and **custom views** And the experience must be the most robust and similar as possible in any device .

-Any developer can write code that a computer can understand.
-Good programmers write code that humans can understand.
-                                                                                                      Martin Fowler

 ## Patterns to avoid bad performance